 Prep Races are a Key Factor

-Six of the past winners had won their prep race prior to the Breeders’ Cup, and two others had finished second.
+Seven of the past winners had won their prep race prior to the Breeders’ Cup – including Rushing Fall in 2017, who was actually two-for-two in her young career – and two others had finished second.
 What is perhaps even more interesting from a handicapping point of view is where they had won or prepped for the race.

 While it’s true that there are a limited number of turf races for two-year-old filllies in North America, of the seven North American-based Juvenile Fillies winners four prepped for the Breeders’ Cup by running the (G3) Miss Grillo Stakes at Belmont, with three winners and one runner-up finish.

 Three others had prepped in the (G2) Natalama Stakes at Woodbine, with a win, a second-place finish and a third-place finish among them (note the third-place runner, Stephanie’s Kitten, ran once more prior to the BC by winning the (G1) Darley Alciabides Stakes at Keeneland).

 Rushing Fall forged a slightly different path to her BC win, previously taking the (G3) Jessamine Stakes at Keeneland.

 Clearly, however, the former two races are very important tune-ups to the Breeders’ Cup Juvenile Fillies, and when analyzing the past performance information, a start and a good result in either of these two races needs to be given serious weight.

 Over the history of the Juvenile Fillies Turf, only two horses bred or based in Europe have won the race, with five others finishing in the money.
 In the Juvenile Turf, however, four of the past five winners have been based in Europe.